Exploration and Incentives in Reinforcement Learning: Our Algorithm: Hidden Hallucination

 The remaining crucial ingredient is how to generate the hallucinated rewards.
+As we discussed in ``Key Ideas", directly hallucinating low rewards for specific $\xah$ pairs might appear non-plausible to the agents.
+Instead, we hallucinate the entire MDP.
+Specifically, we define the \emph{punish-event} $\EvPun$ that for all triples $\xah$ that are fully explored at phase $\ell$, the rewards are smaller than a given parameter $\epspunish>0$.
+That is:

-We define the \emph{punish-event} $\EvPun$ that $\sfr_{\modst}\xah \le \epspunish$ for all fully-explored (at phase $\ell$) triples $\xah$, where $\epspunish>0$ is a small parameter.
-Informally, we ``punish" the fully-explored triples by pretending that they yield small expected rewards, so as to encourage an agent to explore elsewhere.
-To make this formal, let us consider the posterior distribution of the true model $\modst$ given $\EvPun$ and the censored ledger $\ledcensl$ (\ie the transition data).
+Consider \refeq{eq:algo-halposterior-defn}, the posterior distribution of the true model $\modst$ given $\EvPun$ and the censored ledger $\ledcensl$, \ie the transition data.
 We draw from this posterior to hallucinate an MDP model $\modhall\in \modtotal$.
-Finally, we hallucinate rewards using $\modhall$: each time any fully-explored $\xah$ triple appears in the ledger, draw its reward independently from the reward distribution specified by $\modhall$.
+Finally, we use $\modhall$ to hallucinate rewards for each fully-explored $\xah$ triple.

+\bluepar{Efficient computation.} The only computationally intensive step in \Cref{alg:MDP_HH} is the hallucination of $\modhall$ from distribution \eqref{eq:algo-halposterior-defn}.
+This step can be made computationally efficient if the Bayesian prior is independent across the $\xah$ triples (jointly for rewards and transitions).
+This is because one need only condition on observed transitions from each $\xah$ triple independently to sample rewards.
+Similarly, if (joint) rewards are independent from (joint) transitions (even though the rewards themselves can be arbitrarily correlated across $\xah$ triples, and the same for transitions), then rewards can be sampled directly from the prior.
+We do not provide an efficient implementation for the general case, mainly because computation Bayesian MDPs is not yet well-understood (\eg for policy optimization, Bayesian update, and posterior sampling).

+\bluepar{Comparison to prior work.} Each hallucination episode (which implements exploration) is hidden among many honest episodes which implement exploitation.
+This extends the ``hidden exploration" technique from incentivized exploration in bandits (\citep{ICexploration-ec15}, also see \citep[][Ch.
+11]{slivkins-MABbook}), where each exploration round is randomly hidden among many exploitation rounds.
+(In fact, this technique underlies the trivial reduction discussed in the Introduction.)
+The difference is that an exploration round can directly recommend any desired action.
+In contrast, a hallucination episode recommends a very particular policy, constructed indirectly as the agent's reaction to a carefully designed ledger.
+This indirect construction is what drives the exponential improvement over the trivial reduction.